Zenika/humeur-du-mois/README.md

 ### Setup

 - `npm install`
+- `cd functions && npm install && cd ..`
+- `cd ui && npm install && cd ..`
-- `npm run firebase:login`
+- `npm run firebase login`

 ### Commands

-- `npm start` to serve locally (includes compile-on-save for the ui but does not include live reloading)
+- `npm start` to serve locally
+  - functions are compiled and deployed on save
+  - UI is compiled on save but the browser is not reloaded
 - `npm run deploy` to deploy